yt-project/yt/doc/source/cookbook/notebook_tutorial.rst

 Notebook Tutorial
 -----------------

-The IPython notebook is a powerful system for literate codoing - a style of writing code that embeds input, output, and explanatory text into one document.
+The IPython notebook is a powerful system for literate coding - a style of writing code that embeds input, output, and explanatory text into one document.

 yt has deep integration with the IPython notebook, explained in-depth in the